How long does it take to recover from stroke?

 Most stroke survivors will achieve independence at the 10-year mark.
 However, some patients may have neglected rehabilitation during the early stages.
 When recovery has been neglected, there is still hope, even a decade after stroke.

 Plenty of research shows that aging adults can still engage neuroplasticity through rigorous training programs.
-Although the brain is not in a heightened state of plasticity anymore – recovery is still possible at any age and any stage after stroke.
+Although the brain is not in a heightened state of plasticity anymore, recovery is still possible at any stage after stroke.

-If you neglected rehabilitation, just pick up where you left off.
+- If you neglected rehabilitation, just pick up where you left off.
 When you start to stimulate your brain and put in the work, your brain will respond.

 20 Years: Never Give Up Hope